juztinlazaro/developers-handbook/Frontend Standards and Practices/14 Creating Component.md

 - We use ES6 and ES7 syntax.
 - If you’re not sure of the distinction between presentational and container components, we recommend you [[read this first |https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0]].
-- Please let us know for any suggestions, questions, or feedback, open an issue [[here | https://github.com/juztinlazaro/developers-paperback/Ubidy_Messenger/issues/new]]
+- Please let us know for any suggestions, questions, or feedback, open an issue [[here | something]]

 ### Class Based Components